elastic/kibana/x-pack/plugins/upgrade_assistant/README.md

 # Access deprecations
 GET kbn:/api/routing_example/d/internal_deprecated_route
 GET kbn:/internal/routing_example/d/internal_only_route
+GET kbn:/internal/routing_example/d/internal_versioned_route?apiVersion=1
 ```

 1. You can also mark as deprecated in the UA to remove the deprecation from the list.
 2. Check the telemetry response to see the reported data about the deprecated route.
-3. Calling version 2 of the API  does not do anything since it is not deprecated unlike version `1` (`GET kbn:/api/routing_example/d/versioned?apiVersion=2`)
-4. Internally you can see the deprecations counters from the dev console by running the following:
+3. Internally you can see the deprecations counters from the dev console by running the following:
 ```
 GET .kibana_usage_counters/_search
 {